 The Southwest ridge offers a route of moderate difficulty with little technical climbing.
 There is of course significant exposure.
 It has been attempted twice from the southwest.
 (The view in the signature photo)

-The trail begins after crossing a wide footbridge and climbs to the village of Agora 2 hours away where 'furnished' rooms are available, and Bevara (7500') almost an hour further away where in addition to bare rooms good campsites are available.
-Most people stop here for the night.
-The next day is a 7 hour hike to Dodital Lake (10,000) where good campsites and a few rooms in a forest rest house are available with prior arrangements.
+The trail begins after crossing a wide footbridge and climbs to the village of Agora 2 hours away where furnished rooms with attached baths are available, and Bevara (7500') almost an hour further away where in addition to bare rooms good campsites are available.
+The next day is a 6-7 hour hike to Dodital Lake (10,000) where good campsites and a few rooms in a forest rest house are available with prior arrangements.
 Well acclimatized groups may move over the 13,000' Darwa Pass the next day (though the beauty of the spot recomends a break) and camp in the Hanuman Ganga River valley at 11,500'.
 Firewood is available at this stage and can still be used at current rates of traffic, but should be used frugally.
 The next day will put climbers near the base of the mountain and base camp.

 This area is a state park and no hunting or harvesting of plants is permitted though the indigenous population has free access to use what they need.
 In July and August some poaching of medicinal plants takes place.